allumik/embryo_atlas_lanner/README.md

 ## Output

 The output will be in the data directory, formatted as `loom` files for better compatibility between Seurat and Scanpy.
-The groups follow the Zhang et al. 2024 description of the datasets and how they are grouped.
+The groups follow the Zhao et al. 2025 description of the datasets and how they are grouped.
 The main output dataset is the `comb_core_raw.loom` - a compilation of the 6 datasets they used for integration in their study.

 # Citation